Car-free holidays in NorthumberlandNorthumberland

 For a Northumbrian break that explores wild moors and ancient heritage, you could also base yourself at Hexham.
 Trains from Newcastle to Hexham take around 45 minutes.

 • Hexham also makes a great base for exploring Hadrian’s Wall using bus AD122 to reach impressive Roman sites like Chesters Fort, Housesteads and Vindolanda.
-If you get there on bus AD122, you’ll get 10% off entry.
-Follow Good Journey’s directions.
+Follow Good Journey’s directions to AD122 Hadrian’s Wall Country Bus.

 • For bus journeys to Hadrian’s Wall and beyond on the day you arrive by rail, get a PlusBus ticket.